 Overcoming homesickness and culture shock can be incredibly rough, especially because it is often something that won’t go away overnight.
 It’s made even worse by the fact that some people don’t take homesickness and culture shock serious and don’t realize just how much it can affect a person.
 However, being homesick does not mean that you are weak.
 It is experienced by a great number of people, and can be beaten.
-Find out how to overcome homesickness and culture shock when studying abroad!
+Find out how to overcome homesickness and culture shock!

 I’ll be the first to admit that when I studied abroad in Japan for four months, I dealt with severe homesickness and culture shock.
 The culture shock I had been expecting, the homesickness I did not.
 The pillows and beds were much harder than I was used to so I was having trouble sleeping and was fighting extreme jet lag.
 Plus, I am already a picky eater, and I quickly found that there were VERY few foods in Japan I would actually eat.
 I really didn’t have the “honeymoon phase” of culture shock.
 While I was excited about learning and experiencing Japanese culture, the “negotation phase” of culture shock hit me from day one.

 In the beginning, I thought that I would just need time to adjust, but I quickly found that, the more time passed, the worse I felt.
 Due to anxiety and homesickness, I developed a strong aversion to food.
 Just the thought of food repulsed me, and I struggled to eat even a handful or so of chips for every meal.
 I began to really worry that this was going to be my life for the next four months.

 How Did I Overcome Homesickness and Culture Shock?